 DBT can be included in a client’s treatment plan all along the continuum.

 Individuals usually must go through detoxification before therapy can begin.
 It’s also not uncommon to enter residential or medically-managed protective care first.

-When in recovery, client typically use a combination of addiction therapies to regain control and practice healthier living.
+When in recovery, clients typically use a combination of addiction therapies to regain control and practice healthier living.